 [Note: For more on the China’s mytho-poetic realm in China Heritage, see, for example, Homo Xinensis Ascendant, 16 September 2018.]

 The world, or ‘imaginary’, evoked by revolutionary romanticism has been built up over generations.
 It developed under the stewardship of Mao Zedong, a man who some observed was more poet than politician.
 Its temporal landscape, or what since 2008 has been called ‘The China Story’, was meticulously developed by Mao and Party thinkers from the 1930s.
 It offers the Chinese people a coherent narrative, a story with a recognisable beginning, middle and end.
 It is a story of struggle, resilience and victory.
-Its framework was developed in Mao’s own speeches and writings which arranged according to historical periods marking out the progress of the Chinese revolution as guided by him.
+Its framework was developed in Mao’s own speeches and writings the officially promoted five volumes of which were arranged according to historical periods marking out the progress of the Chinese revolution as guided by him.
 From the 1940s, the arts — film, poetry, fiction, essays, theatre — filled out the story and constantly added lustre to it.
 The process has continued ever since.
 To focus exclusively on political speeches, formal occasions in in the life of the Party, and the analysis of Party pronouncements — these structures are the bones of The China Story — often means missing out on the ‘flesh and blood’ vitality of the narrative that evokes and constantly reinforces the imaginary of Chinese revolutionary romanticism.
-This all-consuming project that has long insinuated itself into every aspect of, and heart-mind, in China.
+This all-consuming project has long insinuated itself into every aspect of, and heart-mind, in China.

-In the 2020s, revolutionary romanticism and it is reinforced through education, the media, focussed propaganda campaigns, public service announcements, online culture and the arts.
-As persuasive and invasive as the creations of Disney’s ‘imagineers’ and Hollywood’s dream factory, revolutionary romanticism and China’s mytho-poetic historical complex is integral to the Communist Party’s dreams and the hive mind of the People’s Republic of China.
+In the 2020s, revolutionary romanticism is reinforced through education, the media, focussed propaganda campaigns, public service announcements, online culture and the arts.
+As persuasive and invasive as the creations of Disney’s ‘imagineers’ and Hollywood’s dream factory, revolutionary romanticism and China’s mytho-poetic historical complex is integral to the Communist Party’s dreamscape and the hive mind of the People’s Republic of China.
 For this reason, we have framed ‘China’s Political Silly Season’ with quotations from Ren Zhongping just as we have drawn on the poetry of Mao Zedong, the man who was the beguiling and murderous demiurge of twentieth-century China’s revolutionary romantics.

 I began this meditation on the Twentieth Congress of the Chinese Communist Party and China’s 2022 political silly season by recalling the Ninth Party Congress of 1969.
 Born of a coup and a stage-managed civil war, the ‘Big Nine’ was supposed to mark the personal triumph of Mao Zedong and the unalloyed victory of Mao Zedong Thought.
-It was the beginning of the end of Mao’s reign.
+Instead, it was the beginning of the end of Mao’s reign.

 — a ci-lyric written to the tune of Qin yuan chun